jlee55504/flashcard-o-matic/README.md

 "Create Deck", all the "decks" on the local server along with the "view", "Study" and a 'button' JSX 'element' to delete the specific "deck".

-## src/Layout/style.css
-CSS styling for all the 'files' to replicate Chegg Skill's example web page.

 ![Alt text](https://github.com/jlee55504/flashcard-o-matic-project/blob/main/src/imgs/Flashcard-o-matic%20project%20Edit%20Deck%20screen%20image.png?raw=true "Flashcard-o-matic-project 'Edit Deck' screen")

 ## src/decks/EditDeck.js